inoue-cl/gijirock2/README.md

 transcription and a **Save** button to export the result to a text file.
 Speaker diarization results are displayed as "話者A", "話者B" and so on for clarity when multiple speakers are detected.
+Audio is preprocessed with noise reduction and filtering before transcription for better diarization accuracy.
+You can tweak diarization thresholds and minimum segment length in the GUI to better adapt to noisy audio.
+Presets are available for common scenarios.

 ## Building executables
 Run the helper script which uses PyInstaller on Windows and directory packaging on macOS: